vinethsam/known-by/README.md

 ## Current behavior

-There is no backend integration, real research, queue, confidence calculation, persistence, or export logic.
-The loading state intentionally waits for a future service integration; it never transitions to fabricated results.
+There is no backend integration, research engine, queue, confidence calculation, persistence, or export logic.
+The loading state intentionally waits for a future backend integration; it never transitions to fabricated results.
 All fonts and branding are served locally, and for the time being, the application makes no external API calls.

 ## Validation